 Pericallis x hybrida is also known as Pericallis x hybridus, Cineraria, Florist’s Cineraria, Senecio cruentus, Common Ragwort, or Senetti Cineraria.
-It belongs to the Asteraceae family of plants.
-The hybrid was created in England at the British Royal Gardens in 1777 from Pericallis cruenta and Pericallis lanata which both are native to the Canary Islands.
-Also, some varieties are sold under the name Senetti.
+It is part of the Asteraceae family of plants.
+This hybrid was cultivated in England at the British Royal Gardens in 1777.
+It is a cross between Pericallis cruenta and Pericallis lanata.
+Both are native to the Canary Islands.
+Some varieties are sold under the name Senetti.

-Cinerarias prefer cooler locations and prefer shade in the summer and light in the winter.
-Pericallis x hybrida grows to about 50cm or 20in.
-It is a low maintenance plant that should be planted in humus-rich, moist soil but well-drained in the sun or partial shade.
+Cinerarias prefer cooler locations.
+They prefer shade in the summer.
+And the light in the winter.
+Pericallis x hybrida grows to about 50cm or 20in tall.
+It is a low maintenance plant.
+Plant it in humus-rich, moist soil but well-drained.
+Place it in the sun or partial shade.
 When indoors water regularly.

 Propagate Pericallis x hybrida from seed sown.
 Cover thinly with soil mixed with sand.
 Or propagate from semi-ripe cuttings.
 Pericallis x hybrida is generally disease-free or pest-free.
 When grown indoors in the greenhouse, watch out for aphids, red spider mites, thrips, whitefly, leaf-mining moths, or rust.